chettrick/stm32cubef4/Projects/STM32F429I-Discovery/Applications/USB_Host/FWupgrade_Standalone/readme.txt

   ******************************************************************************
   @endverbatim

-@par Example Description
+@par Application Description

 The firmware upgrade application or In-Application programming (IAP) is a feature that allows a user application to erase and write to on-chip flash memory.
-This example describes how to perform it.
+This application describes how to perform it.

-This example uses The USB HOST to:
+This application uses The USB HOST to:
 	- Download a binary file (.bin) from a Flash disk (thumb drive) to the STM32F4xx's internal flash memory.
 	- Upload all the STM32F4xx's internal Flash memory content into a binary file.
 	- Execute the user program.

-This example is based on the STM32 USB On-The-Go (OTG) Host library.
+This application is based on the STM32 USB On-The-Go (OTG) Host library.
 For more details about the USB Host stack and a mass storage demonstration, please refer to user manual.